 Support Removable Dentures

 Dental implants can even make removable dentures more comfortable, functional and healthier to wear.
 Conventional dentures rest on the gums, putting pressure on the underlying bone.
 This hastens bone loss causing the jaw to shrink and the dentures to slip, especially on the bottom.
-Dr. Harper and Dr. Hennessy can attach a removable denture to implants, transferring that pressure from the bone surface to the bone structure instead.
+Dr. Harper, Dr. Hennessy and Dr. Nutter can attach a removable denture to implants, transferring that pressure from the bone surface to the bone structure instead.
 This prevents the dentures from slipping while you eat and speak, and preserves the bone underneath them.

 Benefits of Dental Implants